LinuxCNC/stretch-live-build/README.md

   (this can be changed as soon as 2.7.10 is released with packages for stretch)
 * On most systems, the "preempt-rt" kernel is not suitable for software step generation
 * on a 20GB virtual hard drive, the "separate partitions" method failed, I think because the disk filled
+* Language packs are not included, because they caused a large increase in the download size (1.1GB -> 2GB)